 In this brief guide, we will cover the statement: mortgage declined by underwriter.
-There are many reasons why an underwriter may decline your mortgage.
-We discuss them
+There are a few reasons underwriters reject mortgages, we discuss a few of them below.

 Mortgage declined by underwriter